albumsfromkyle/albumsfromkyle.github.io/scripts/README.md

 # Scripts
-This section contains scripts that aid me in organizing my music
+This section contains scripts that aid me in organizing my music.
+These interface mostly with exported CSV files of my spotify playlists.

 <!-- ---------------------------------------------------------------------------------------- -->